Thursday, April 19, 2018

 What is Fluxus?

-Fluxus began as a small but international network of artists and composers, and was characterised as a shared attitude rather than a movement.
-The movement lasted until the end of the 1970's.
+Fluxus began as a small but international network of artists and composers, and was characterized as a shared attitude rather than a movement.
+The movement began in the early 1960's and lasted until the end of the 1970's.

 The Latin word Fluxus means flowing, in English a flux is a flowing out.
 Fluxus founder Maciunas said that the purpose of Fluxus was to ‘promote a revolutionary flood and tide in art, promote living art, anti-art’.
 This has strong echoes of dada, the early twentieth century art movement.